allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 So an import map could be thought of as:
 - A top-level module specifier map called "**_imports_**".
-- A map of module specifier maps, which is called "**_scopes_**", that could override the top-level module specifier map according to the location of the referrer.
+- A map of module specifier maps called "**_scopes_**", could override the top-level module specifier map according to the location of the referrer.

 If we put it into a graph